jgchoti/studynote/learning-js/js-variable.md

 | **Assignment**   | Can be unintentionally assigned by declaring a variable without assigning a value. | Explicitly assigned to a variable to represent the absence of value. |

 [Undefined Vs Null in JavaScript](https://www.geeksforgeeks.org/undefined-vs-null-in-javascript/)

+#### Boolean Values in JavaScript

+In JavaScript, the following values evaluate to false in a boolean context:
+- false
+- null
+- undefined
+- 0
+- -0
+- NaN
+- An empty string ('')

 ## Example Scenario